-Colgate financial aid is available on a limited basis to students who are not U.S. citizens or permanent residents.
+Colgate financial aid is available on a limited basis to students who are not U.S. citizens or eligible noncitizens.
 We anticipate that each year only a relatively small and highly qualified group of international students will be offered financial aid.
 While competition for international student financial aid is strong, we are committed to maintaining and expanding our global campus community.

 A non-Canadian international student who has been awarded aid does not reapply for aid each year -- the student's family contribution is determined upon acceptance and will remain the same so long as the student continues to be eligible to receive financial aid as an international student.
 Financial aid is not available in future years to an international student who did not receive aid upon admission.

 However, international students who become U.S. citizens or eligible noncitizens during their enrollment will thereafter be treated as domestic students and, as such, will need to reapply for aid annually.